superlativeinstruments/manuals.playsuperlative.com/SB01/vco.md

 ![FIGURE 1.4](assets/sb01-vco-bw.svg)
 :::

-The voltage controlled oscillator (`VCO`) is where the multiple oscillator waveforms, or tone sources of the SB01 are created.
+The voltage controlled oscillator (`VCO`) is where the multiple oscillator waveforms or tone sources of the SB01 are created.

-The sawtooth contains a fundamental sine wave and its integral harmonic sine waves at a fixed ratio of 1/*n*.
-This wave makes a good starting point for brass, string, and guitar tones.

-The square wave contains the same fundamental sine wave and harmonics as the sawtooth, except there are no even numbered harmonics.
-This wave has a hollow sound that is suitable for woodwinds.

 The `MOD` control adjusts the amount that the `LFO` will modulate the pitch of the oscillator.